Easily ANIMATE your EMOTE with keyframes!

 And the following window will appear:

-• Angle: is the direction where the drag goes.
-In my opinion it doesn't matter in this case.
+• Angle: this is the direction of the drag.
+In my opinion, it doesn't matter in this case.

-• Direction: if the drag applies to both directions, or only a movement to one direction.
-For this emote I recommend that you use both directions.
+• Direction: whether the drag applies to both directions, or only a movement in one direction.
+For this emote, I recommend using both directions.

-• How to blur: it has two different effects: box or smooth, the difference is more noticeable the greater the distance.
-It's a matter of preference, and it doesn't matter much which one you choose.
+• How to blur: it has two distinct effects: box or smooth; the difference is more noticeable with greater distance.
+It's a matter of preference, and it doesn't matter much which you choose.
 I chose box.

 • ANIMATION

-For this emote, it will be better to use the "Linear" interpolation, since trying to be stronger movements, it needs more roughness in the transition that the "Soft" eliminates.
+For this emote, it will be better to use "Linear" interpolation, as for stronger movements, it needs more abruptness in the transition, which "Smooth" eliminates.

 You can move the image randomly.

-Create the keys every frame if possible, this way the vibration will seem faster.
+Create keyframes on each frame if possible, this way the vibration will appear faster.

 How to export?